-The FAA has limited authority over DoD owned, leased, or contracted aircraft while those aircraft are conducting PAO.
-The FAA's authority over PAO is limited to flight operating rules (in accordance with 14 CFR Part 91) while operating within the NAS.
-While the vast majority of DoD owned or leased aircraft operations are PAO, contracted aircraft services (Contractor owned and Contractor operated aircraft) may or may not be PAO depending on the operation and aircraft configuration.
-The DoD has both the authority and responsibility for the airworthiness certification and continued airworthiness (operations, maintenance, and safety) of aircraft owned, leased, or under contract to the DoD when operating as a PAO.
-It is essential that organizations contracting for aviation services (e.g., range operations, threat simulation, training support, aerial refueling, etc.) understand when the operations being conducted are PAO and when they are civil.
-Military operators should not assume that the contractor or government contracting agency understands this, and must understand that FAA-issued civil certificates do not convey if the operations are PAO.
+While the FAA is the airworthiness authority for all U.S. Civil aircraft operations, NAVAIR is the airworthiness authority for all DON PAO, including CAS aircraft that conduct DON PAO.
+However, the FAA retains the authority for enforcement of flight operating rules (in accordance with 14 CFR Part 91) for PAO operating within the NAS.
+While the vast majority of DoD owned or leased aircraft operations are PAO, CAS aircraft operations may or may not be PAO depending on the operation and aircraft configuration.
+The DoD has both the authority and responsibility for the airworthiness approval and continuing airworthiness (operations, maintenance, and safety) oversight for aircraft owned, leased, or under contract to the DoD when operating as a PAO.
+It is essential that organizations contracting for CAS (e.g., range operations, threat simulation, training support, aerial refueling, etc.) understand when the operations being conducted are determined to be PAO and when they remain civil aircraft operations.